Skip to content

 • Land grabs or paralysis: Fully think through organizational charts and processes before and during times of rapid growth.
 Clear lines of responsibility keep customer needs from falling through the cracks and prevent overly ambitious managers from steamrolling over others.

-By being deliberate in your growth, you can build the type of culture that fits the promise you’re making to customers, rather than accepting a default culture that exists in the absence of any effort.
+By being deliberate in your growth and decision-making, you can build the type of culture that fits your brand, not just a default culture that forms by accident.

 Insperity